 - Use team of clinical and coding experts to "identify specific areas where questions of clinical comparability exist, evaluate consistency of clinical concepts, and ensure appropriate conversion" - Determine intent - Use appropriate conversion tool (not required, but also not sufficient by itself; if using conversion tool, consider both forward and backward mapping) - Assess for material change (For existing measures undergoing coding updates and maintenance, the extent to which the population identified with the new code set overlaps with that identified in the old code set should be assessed, if possible.
 Measure sponsors also should assess, if possible, whether the conversion results in rates that are similar within defined tolerances.).
-Options include: - Test using dual-coded data if possible OR - Face validity (using the above code-conversion process, including use of clinical/coding experts) OR - Criterion validity (if dual-coded data not available) OR - Consistency across time (pre/post conversion) - Solicit stakeholder comments eMeasures are subject to the same evaluation criteria as other performance measures and must meet the criteria that are current at the time of initial submission or endorsement maintenance (regardless of meeting prior criteria or prior endorsement status).
-Algorithms 1, 2, 3 apply to eMeasures.
+Options include: - Test using dual-coded data if possible OR - Face validity (using the above code-conversion process, including use of clinical/coding experts) OR - Criterion validity (if dual-coded data not available) OR - Consistency across time (pre/post conversion) - Solicit stakeholder comments of Medicine's Value Set Authority Center (VSAC).
+Alternate forms of electronic measure specifications that do not use the accepted industry specifications are not considered eCQMs.

-Guidance on Evaluating eMeasures
+Guidance on Evaluating eCQMs